 A judicial office is a nonpartisan office and a candidate for election thereto is prohibited from campaigning or qualifying for such an office based on party affiliation.
 The Legislature finds that in order to ensure that campaigns for nonpartisan judicial office remain nonpartisan and without any connection to a political party, political parties and any committee or political committee affiliated with a political party shall not engage in fund-raising on behalf of a candidate or officeholder of a nonpartisan judicial office, nor shall a political party or any committee or political committee affiliated with a political party make any contribution to a candidate for nonpartisan judicial office or the political committee of a candidate for nonpartisan judicial office, nor shall a political party or any committee or political committee affiliated with a political party publicly endorse any candidate for nonpartisan judicial office.
 No candidate or candidate’s political committee for nonpartisan judicial office shall accept a contribution from a political party or any committee or political committee affiliated with a political party.

 In Mississippi Republican Party v.
 Musgrove, 3:02CV1578WS (S.D.
 Miss.
-2002), the Mississippi Republican Party State Executive Committee brought a declaratory judgment action against the State of Mississippi.
-This action challenged a portion of section 23-15-976.
-The court was asked to declare Mississippi’s statutory prohibition on political parties endorsing or contributing to the campaigns of judicial candidates unconstitutional, in violation of the freedom of political speech guaranteed by the United States Constitution and the Mississippi Constitution of 1890.
+2002), the Mississippi Republican Party State Executive Committee brought a declaratory judgment action against the State of Mississippi to declare that Mississippi’s statutory prohibition on political parties endorsing or contributing to the campaigns of judicial candidates violates the freedom of political speech guaranteed by the United States Constitution and the Mississippi Constitution of 1890.
 Judge Henry Wingate ruled:

 Mississippi Code Annotated§ 23-15-976 . . . with the exception of the first sentence stating “[a] judicial office is a nonpartisan office and a candidate for election thereto is prohibited from campaigning or qualifying for such an office based on party affiliation,” is hereby declared vocative of the First and Fourteenth Amendments to the Constitution of the United States.